Brain cells communicate via electrical impulses, activity an EEG detects. An altered pattern can indicate conditions such as epilepsy.

 An EEG records the electrical activity of your brain via electrodes affixed to your scalp.
 EEG results show changes in brain activity that may be useful in diagnosing brain conditions, especially epilepsy and other seizure disorders.

 An EEG can find changes in brain activity that might be useful in diagnosing brain disorders, especially epilepsy or another seizure disorder.
 An EEG might also be helpful for diagnosing or treating:

 An EEG might also be used to confirm brain death in someone in a persistent coma.
 A continuous EEG is used to help find the right level of anesthesia for someone in a medically induced coma.

 EEGs are safe and painless.
 Sometimes seizures are intentionally triggered in people with epilepsy during the test, but appropriate medical care is provided if needed.

 Take your usual medications unless instructed otherwise.

 You'll feel little or no discomfort during an EEG.
 The electrodes don't transmit any sensations.
 They just record your brain waves.

 Here are some things you can expect to happen during an EEG:

 A technician attaches discs (electrodes) to your scalp using a special adhesive.
 Sometimes, an elastic cap fitted with electrodes is used instead.
 The electrodes are connected with wires to an instrument that amplifies the brain waves and records them on computer equipment.

-During an EEG, flat metal discs (electrodes) are attached to your scalp.
-In a high-density EEG, shown here, the electrodes are closely spaced together.
+During an EEG, flat metal discs (electrodes) are attached to the scalp.
+In a high-density EEG, shown here, the electrodes are close together.
 The electrodes are connected to the EEG machine with wires.
-Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.
+Some people wear an elastic cap fitted with electrodes instead of having the adhesive applied to their scalps.